AlexWaygood/typeshed-stats/examples/example.md

 The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.

-### Stubtest platforms in CI
+In CI, stubtest is run on `linux` only.

-In CI, stubtest is run on linux only.
+Typeshed currently has 1 allowlist entry for `Flask-SQLAlchemy` when running stubtest in CI.

 ### Pyright settings in CI: *not strict*